scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

    {'\u05D0' = 1, '\u05D1' = 2}

 There is still no ambiguity, but the meaning is less clear due to the Unicode escapes.
-If the literal letters are substituted, this is the result in most text editors (now invalid BespON):
+If the literal letters are substituted, this is the rendering in most text editors (now invalid BespON):

 .. raw:: latex